-- Commences immediately after completion of the Application Window; engagement window will be a 60 calender day period (90 calendar days for Transition Cluster Study). - NYISO will publish the list of the projects in the cluster with associated priority - List is publicly posted within 10 Business Days after commencement of the Customer Engagement Window - Priority within the Cluster is assigned based on Interconnection Request submission date/time - Physical Infeasibility Screen - Performed by the Connecting TO and Affected TOs - NYISO coordinates a Clustered Scoping Meeting for all projects in the Cluster Study - Discuss the study scope, schedule, and work plan - Discuss results of the physical infeasibility screen - Alert Interconnection Customers to potential physical infeasibility issues
+- Commences immediately after completion of the Application Window; engagement window will be a 60 calender day period (90 calendar days for Transition Cluster Study). - NYISO will publish the list of the projects in the cluster with associated priority - List is publicly posted within 10 Business Days after commencement of the Customer Engagement Window - Priority within the Cluster is assigned based on Interconnection Request submission date/time in Application Window - Project may withdraw without penalty within 5 Business Days of publication of list. - Physical Infeasibility Screen - Performed by the Connecting TO and Affected TOs - NYISO coordinates a Clustered Scoping Meeting for all projects in the Cluster Study - Discuss the study scope, schedule, and work plan - Discuss results of the physical infeasibility screen - Alert Interconnection Customers to potential physical infeasibility issues